 The way that this kind of meditation can help with your anxiety, both acute and chronic anxiety, is that it helps to “ground” you in reality.
 Rather than getting into a vicious cycle about thinking about the worst possible thing that can happen and then worrying about the possibility of that, when you use mindfulness and meditation during an anxiety episode, you will focus on how you feel from an objective standpoint.

 For example, consider a situation where someone begins to worry about how he or she will perform at a business presentation and begins to have anxiety about it.
 That person might begin to think of all the possible things that can go wrong, from the highly likely to the completely unreasonable.
-Unless that cycle is broken, it is only going to intensify unless there is some way to stop your brain dead in its tracks, which is where mindfulness meditation comes into play.
+Unless that cycle is broken, it is only going to intensify unless there is some way to stop your brain from dead in its tracks, which is where mindfulness meditation comes into play.

 Practicing Mindfulness Meditation